Best Mattresses for Side Sleepers of 2022

 |MATTRESS||AVERAGE SCORE (OUT OF 10) FOR PRESSURE RELIEF AND SPINE ALIGNMENT|

 Note: Testing scores for the Bear Pro are coming soon.

 Side Sleeper FAQs

-What is the best mattress for side sleepers with shoulder pain?
+Which mattress is best for side sleepers with back pain?

 Best Memory Foam Mattress

 See our expert reviews for the best memory foam mattresses on the market.
 Our top picks feature mattresses for back pain, side sleepers, hot sleepers, and more.

 Best Mattress for Back Pain

 See our top picks for the best mattresses for back pain relief that offer support and comfort.
 Eliminate upper and lower back pain starting tonight.